Universe of Mass Effect: Premise

+Mass Effect Discovery

-In 2148, an alien artifact had been discovered on Mars which shows that humanity had been studied by an intergalactic species since the Cro-Magnon period.
-Research of the artifact, in addition to providing new technologies for humanity, led to a further discovery of Pluto's moon Charon as a "mass relay", an alien construct that is capable of transporting any ships faster than light to a nearby mass relay on the galactic scale.
-The mass relays work by creating a "mass effect", the production of dark energy from a reaction with a dark matter substance known as Element Zero or "eezo" to slingshot spacecraft to the next relay.
+In 2148, an alien artifact had been discovered on Mars xenoarcheological digsite; revealing that humanity had been studied by an interstellar species (known as the Protheans) since the Cro-Magnon period.
+Research of the artifact, in addition to providing new technologies for humanity, led to the breakthrough of "mass effect fields" as the core in-universe scientific principle used to explain the franchises's superluminal travel and communication, artificial gravity, and biotic technologies.
+A further discovery of Pluto's moon Charon as a "mass relay", an alien construct that is capable of transporting any ships faster than light to a nearby mass relay, creating an interlocking "interstellar highway" network on the galactic scale.
+The efficiency of this relay network is such that is often economically faster and cheaper to transport goods and people to the other side of the galaxy, than traveling to adjacent neighboring star systems.
+The mass relays work by creating a "mass effect", the production of dark energy from a reaction with a dark matter substance known as Element Zero (or "eezo") to slingshot spacecraft to the next relay.
 Element Zero is found to also react with biological entities, giving them limited powers known as "biotics" that evoke the mass effect on a much smaller scale.

+First Contact

 Ten years after leaving the Sol system, humanity makes its first contact with an extraterrestrial species, the turians, which erupted into the First Contact War.
 Though casualties are small on both sides, hostilities were ultimately interrupted by the Citadel Council.
 Humanity is then welcomed into the collective community of extraterrestrial peoples who live in Citadel space and accept the Council's authority, and learn that the artifacts, mass relays, and the Citadel space station, are all that remains of the Protheans, who are believed to have been the pre-eminent civilization in the Milky Way galaxy who created most of its technology, but have since disappeared tens of thousands of years ago.
-The Citadel Council welcomes humanity into the Citadel community, providing them with a Systems Alliance embassy and allowing individual members to join the Citadel Security Forces (C-Sec), despite other client species having waited for such a privilege for some time.
-The Citadel Council soon invites a human to join the Spectres, elite enforcers that use both espionage and force to complete their assignments.
+The Citadel Council welcomes humanity into the Citadel community, providing them with a Systems Alliance embassy and allowing individual members to join the Citadel Security Forces (C-SEC), despite other client species having waited for such a privilege for some time.
+The Citadel Council soon invites a human to join the Office of Special Tactics and Reconnaissance (SPECTRES), elite extrajudicial law enforcement entity that can limit sapient rights, supersede laws, use both espionage and force, and operate independently from governmental oversight, cutting through red tape, bureaucracy, and logistics that might otherwise impede the completions of their assignments.